Famous Actors Who Also Starred as Athletes

-A young Connery was making the world swoon for more than his Bond-like charm, quick wit and good looks.
+A young Connery used to make the world swoon for more than his Bond-like charm.
 He was a competitive bodybuilder!
 That’s right, Connery’s physique was so impressive that he competed in the famous Mr. Universe competition.
 That piece of personal information leaves us shaken, not stirred.

-Jason Segel’s various comedic roles on sitcoms like How I Met Your Mother and Freaks and Geeks to his ridiculous character in films like I Love You, Man have made him a lovable teddy that we can’t get enough of.
+Jason Segel’s various comedic roles from sitcoms like How I Met Your Mother and Freaks and Geeks to his ridiculous character in films like I Love You, Man have made him a lovable teddy that we can’t get enough of.

 Actually, he was pulling on heart strings in high school too.